hingfei/qr-food-ordering/README.md

 It will serve the static files on port localhost:3000

 ## What to add next?
-Things that is nice to have
+Things that are nice to have
 ### Unit Testing for each components
 > For this project, there is no unit test written yet.
 Other than that, optimizations are needed.